View all opportunities

 Proposed activities and outputs for participants

-• Attend a single in-person workshop lasting approximately two hours
+• Attend a single on-line workshop lasting approximately 90 minutes

 • Discuss sexual health decisions, experiences, and perceptions of STI prevention tools